StudioBabyface/Mobli-sneak-preview/README.md

 ## Credits
-This game and all of its assets are made by Annelies Hofman.
+This game and its assets are made by Annelies Hofman.
 Special thanks to GDevelop for providing their free and accessible gaming engine.

+Fonts used:
+Fredoka - by Milena Brandão, Hafontia
+Darumadrop One - by Maniackers Design

 Copyright (c) 2025 Annelies Hofman